This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 Binoculars with objective lens diameters of 50mm or even larger are often referred to as low light or night binoculars.
 They are great at dusk and at night for wildlife viewing or hunting.
 Such wide lenses allow large amounts of light to enter the binoculars.
 And theoretically, the more light goes in, the better the twilight performance and the better the viewing in low light conditions.

-The 7x, 8x or 10x magnification power of these binoculars seems quite low for such a large and bulky instrument.
+The magnification power 7x, 8x, or 10x of these binoculars seems quite low for such a large and bulky instrument.
 But how well binoculars perform when there is only little light, depends also on the magnification.
+The larger the magnification, the smaller the exit pupil, thus the weaker the twilight performance.
+A large collecting lens and low magnification result in a large exit pupil.

 This is particularly important so that as much light as possible reaches the retina.
 As the eye adapts to the night, the pupil widens depending on the age of the observer to 6mm, in young people 7 mm or just over.
 The larger the exit pupil of the binoculars, the more light arrives at the eye and the brighter the images will appear.